ShreyajYadav/ShreyajYadav.github.io/README.md

 ### Thursday, 7th March

-On the Fourth day we started off with a town hall meeting where we in listened on what the company had planned for the next 2 weeks.
+On the fourth day we started off with a town hall meeting where we in listened on what the company had planned for the next 2 weeks.
 Then we had a workshop similar to the one yesterday where we were told about college life and how studying computer science in college is like.
 Lastly we had a workshop where we had to fix a python coded game and make our own changes to it.
 I think this day was the hardest so far but definitely enjoyed it.